New to the Office: How Do I Figure Out Gross Salary, Professional Tax, and Provident Fund?

 shinde.prachi99

 PF stands for Provident Fund.
-PF is deducted from your gross salary depending on some set rules as well as company policy; you need to read about the same to understand it well.
+It is deducted from your gross salary according to certain rules and company policy.
+You need to read about these to understand them well.

 Dilipbhandari